mattermost/docs/source/administration/config-settings.rst

 *Not available in Mattermost Cloud.*

 This setting applies to the legacy sidebar only.
-You must enable the `Enable Legacy Sidebar <https://docs.mattermost.com/administration/config-settings.html#enable-legacy-sidebar>`__ configuration setting to see and enable this functionality in the System Console.
+You must first enable the `Enable Legacy Sidebar <https://docs.mattermost.com/administration/config-settings.html#enable-legacy-sidebar>`__ configuration setting if you want to see and enable this functionality in the System Console.

 .. note::